Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

       someusername/another-preexisting-capsule
     ```

-#### Capsules Dispatch Server
+### Capsules Dispatch Server

-The Capsules Dispatch Server can be restored in the same manner as the warehouse server by substituting the keyword `warehouse` with `dispatch`; however, the dispatch server maintains temporary information for running Capsules Environments.
+The Capsules Dispatch Server can be restored in the same manner as the warehouse
+server by substituting the keyword `warehouse` with `dispatch`;however, the dispatch server maintains
+temporary information for running Capsules Environments.
 Therefore, restoring data to this service is not necessary.
 Using the analytics docs, you can instead cleanup existing jobs and skip this step.